 These studies explained the success of Bugis commercial sailing.
 However, the reality of Bugis seafarers has changed.
-In the modern era, the Joko Widodo administration's sea toll policy has made local people mired in a subsistence economy.
+The Joko Widodo administration's sea toll policy has made local people mired in a subsistence economy in the modern era.
 This is due to the state policy which is still held hostage by the colonial system (Sulistiyono & Rochwulaningsih, 2013).
 For this reason, this article focuses on exploring the triumph of Bugis commercial sailing, which has experienced a shift towards tourism commodities.
 Of course, this shift is not ideal if the state wants to make Indonesia's maritime sector the world's maritime axis.
 In this paper, the author would like to ask the following questions.
-How is the Bugis sailing tradition in the landscape of the archipelago's maritime policy?
+How is the Bugis sailing tradition in the archipelago's maritime policy landscape?
 What are the challenges of Bugis seafarers in the contemporary era?
-Why did the Bugis trade voyages experience a shift and implication to sociological theory approach?
+Why did the Bugis trade voyages experience a shift and implication to the sociological theory approach?

 Method

 This study uses a narrative approach with qualitative methods.
-This approach employed to explain the glory of Bugis commercial sailing in Bulukumba, South Sulawesi.
-Such approach's was chosen to find of involving Phinisi ship traders in developing and meaning of the glory of maritime commerce.
-As a mean of critical thinking referred to qualitative method that considered failure to research paradigm, this study adopted to interpretative model with purposed subjective norms and informants reality (Kim, 2019).
+This approach was employed to explain the glory of Bugis commercial sailing in Bulukumba, South Sulawesi.
+Such an approach was chosen to involve Phinisi ship traders in developing and meaning the glory of maritime commerce.
+As a means of critical thinking referred to the qualitative method considered a failure to research paradigm, this study adopted an interpretative model with purposed subjective norms and informants' reality (Kim, 2019).
 Furthermore, researcher's build trust in the informants by making direct visits to the research place in Bulukumba.

-Observations and several interviews as a tool to collect data have been carried out with five relevant stakeholders—ship merchants, crew members (ABK), harbormaster officers, village heads, and community leaders—for three months (August-October) in 2019.
-Specifically, the figures who are considered important in the study are Haji Kardi, Martamin and Salahudin.
-Haji Kardi is a Bulukumba ship merchant who from his father and grandfather was a sailor who carried out inter-island trade.
-Haji Kardi is still active in making phinisi ships, although according to him, they are no longer used for the purpose of shipping his own business, but rather accept orders from entrepreneurs outside the island such as East Nusa Tenggara, Papua and even foreign countries, such as China and Europe.
-Martamin, a shipbuilder who is working on Haji Kardi's phinisi ship, told researchers many things about his experiences in the process of making phinisi boats throughout his life, which according to his narrative, he has made almost hundreds of phinisi boats.
-Salehudin, experience as a crew member (ABK), also deepens the narrative of travel to conduct inter-island trade through food commodities and the like, which are getting smaller and smaller and are now turning to tourism shipping commodities in the Timor area.
+Observations and several interviews to collect data have been carried out with five relevant stakeholders—ship merchants, crew members (ABK), harbormaster officers, village heads, and community leaders—for three months (August-October) in 2019.
+Specifically, the figures considered important in the study are Haji Kardi, Martamin and Salahudin.
+Haji Kardi is a Bulukumba ship merchant who, from his father and grandfather, was a sailor who carried out inter-island trade.
+Haji Kardi is still active in making Phinisi ships, although according to him, they are no longer used for the purpose of shipping his own business, but rather accept orders from entrepreneurs outside the island such as East Nusa Tenggara, Papua and even foreign countries, such as China and Europe.
+Martamin, a shipbuilder working on Haji Kardi's Phinisi ship, told researchers many things about his experiences in making Phinisi boats throughout his life.
+According to his narrative, he has made almost hundreds of Phinisi boats.
+Salehudin experience as a crew member (ABK) also deepens the travel narrative to conduct inter-island trade through food commodities and the like, which are getting smaller and smaller and are now turning to tourism shipping commodities in the Timor area.